 There are also a few nutritional supplements you could try, including the following:

 If you have shingles or post-herpetic neuralgia, a high-potency multivitamin and mineral supplement may help protect against cell damage.
 Look for a supplement with all the key ingredients, including vitamins C, E and selenium for antioxidant support.

 You may also like to support your skin by taking a lysine supplement.
 Lysine (also called L-lysine) is one of the eight essential amino acids, and is thought to play an important role in the immune system.
-It's important for the body's production of collagen, a protein that's essential for healthy skin.
+One study, for instance, suggests a combined supplement of lysine and zinc may help reduce infections in elderly people with immune system dysfunction (ix).
+Lysine is also important for the body's production of collagen, a protein that's essential for healthy skin.
 Some natural health practitioners also believe taking a lysine supplement may reduce the pain of shingles as well as speed up recovery.